Baytex Energy (TSE:BTE) Trading Down 13% on Analyst Downgrade

-A number of other research firms have also commented on BTE.
-TD Securities decreased their price target on Baytex Energy from C$5.50 to C$5.00 in a research report on Wednesday, March 5th.
-Raymond James decreased their target price on Baytex Energy from C$5.00 to C$4.00 in a report on Wednesday.
-Atb Cap Markets cut Baytex Energy from a “strong-buy” rating to a “hold” rating in a report on Thursday, January 30th.
-Royal Bank of Canada reduced their price target on shares of Baytex Energy from C$5.50 to C$5.00 in a research report on Tuesday, January 14th.
-Finally, Scotiabank upgraded shares of Baytex Energy to a “hold” rating in a research report on Wednesday, March 19th.
-Four analysts have rated the stock with a hold rating and two have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Baytex Energy has an average rating of “Hold” and an average target price of C$5.33.
+A number of other equities analysts have also commented on BTE.
+TD Securities reduced their price target on shares of Baytex Energy from C$5.50 to C$5.00 in a research report on Wednesday, March 5th.
+Scotiabank raised Baytex Energy to a “hold” rating in a report on Wednesday, March 19th.
+Royal Bank of Canada decreased their price target on Baytex Energy from C$5.50 to C$5.00 in a research report on Tuesday, January 14th.
+Atb Cap Markets downgraded Baytex Energy from a “strong-buy” rating to a “hold” rating in a research report on Thursday, January 30th.
+Finally, Raymond James decreased their target price on Baytex Energy from C$5.00 to C$4.00 in a report on Wednesday.
+Four investment analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the stock presently has an average rating of “Hold” and an average target price of C$5.33.

 Baytex Energy Cuts Dividend

-The firm also recently announced a quarterly dividend, which was paid on Tuesday, April 1st.
-Stockholders of record on Tuesday, April 1st were paid a $0.0225 dividend.
-This represents a $0.09 annualized dividend and a dividend yield of 4.07%.
+The company also recently disclosed a quarterly dividend, which was paid on Tuesday, April 1st.
+Investors of record on Tuesday, April 1st were given a $0.0225 dividend.
 The ex-dividend date of this dividend was Friday, March 14th.
-Baytex Energy’s dividend payout ratio (DPR) is presently -20.48%.
+This represents a $0.09 dividend on an annualized basis and a yield of 3.98%.
+Baytex Energy’s payout ratio is -20.48%.

 Baytex Energy Corp., an energy company, engages in the acquisition, development, and production of crude oil and natural gas in the Western Canadian Sedimentary Basin and in the Eagle Ford, the United States.
 The company offers light oil and condensate, heavy oil, natural gas liquids, and natural gas.